 After natural infection or vaccination, the immune system produces antibodies against the virus; this usually happens within a couple of weeks.
 But studies that only measure antibody levels don’t tell the whole story.
 Antibody levels in the blood normally decline over time, but the long-lived memory B cells that make antibodies remain on guard and ready to resume antibody production if they encounter the virus again.
 T cells, a different type of immune cell, also play a role in maintaining long-lasting protection.

-SARS-CoV-2 reinfection and breakthrough infection after vaccination are uncommon.
+SARS-CoV-2 reinfection and breakthrough infection after vaccination can occur, but the risk is much lower compared with people who did not previously have COVID-19 or who are unvaccinated.
 People who are reinfected or who contract the virus after vaccination typically have milder disease.
 This offers real-world evidence that past infection confers protection.

 Population or herd immunity occurs when enough people are immune that the virus cannot spread easily.
 Experts do not know the herd immunity threshold for SARS-CoV-2—or even whether it can be achieved at all.